AncestryDNA Informed Consent

 6. How is my Data protected?

-As described in our privacy statements, we use multiple layers of physical, technical, and administrative procedures to protect your Data from unauthorized access while conducting our business.
+As described in our Privacy Statement, we use multiple layers of physical, technical, and administrative procedures to protect your Data from unauthorized access while conducting our business.
 These same procedures are used by us to protect your Data used in the Project.
-In addition, we require our Collaborators and Collaborator Partners to use similar physical, technical, and administrative procedures to protect the Data and DNA Samples we share with them.
+In addition, we require our Collaborators and Collaborator Partners to use similar physical, technical, and administrative procedures to protect the Data and Biological Samples we share with them.

 7. If I consent, will AncestryDNA or Collaborators and Collaborator Partners contact me?

-We, AncestryDNA, may contact you from time to time to request additional information for the project, like a survey about your eye color or caffeine consumption, or even a new DNA sample.
-You are not required to respond to any requests from us about the project – the choice is yours.
-If you do not respond or do not want to provide additional materials for the project, we may continue to use your Data and DNA Samples as permitted by this Informed Consent but for no additional purpose.
+We, AncestryDNA, may contact you from time to time to request additional information for the Project, like a survey about your eye color or caffeine consumption, or even a new DNA sample.
+You are not required to respond to any requests from us about the Project – the choice is yours.
+If you do not respond or do not want to provide additional materials for the Project, we may continue to use your Data and Biological Samples as permitted by this Informed Consent but for no additional purpose.